Development Guide

 Known Build Notes

-• node-pty native rebuild: npm install runs electron-builder install-app-deps via postinstall, which rebuilds node-pty for the target Electron version.
-On macOS the prebuilt spawn-helper binaries may lack execute permission — the postinstall script applies chmod +x automatically.
+• Native module rebuild: npm install runs electron-builder install-app-deps via postinstall, which rebuilds any native modules for the target Electron version.

 • CGO on Windows: MinGW must be on PATH before building the Go sidecar.
 The CI workflow adds it via $env:PATH.